tarlac-adept-crafter/boi-with-cheat-sheet/README.md

 - Rename the script/shortcut.
 - Change the script or shortcut icon.
     - To do this, right-click the script/shortcut, click "Properties".
-Under the "Shortcut" tab, click "Change Icon...", click "OK" if a window about no icons in the current file appears, and "Browse..." for your icon.
+Under the "Shortcut" tab, click "Change Icon...", click "OK" on the window about no icons in the current file appears, and "Browse..." for an icon.
     - Steam game icons are usually stored in `path/to/Steam/steam/games`.
+The game executable will also usually have an icon you can select.

+## Modification

+This script is licensed under [CC0-1.0](LICENSE), meaning I am giving up all copyrights and you can do whatever you want with it (not legal advice), so have fun using and modifying it to your heart's content!
+The only thing I ask, and this is not required at all, is that you let me know what cool things you do with it or any lessons you learned that I could apply as well!